5 Tips to Ethically Upsell Ophthalmology Patients

-Consider having a patient coordinator over the phone help direct patients toward elective procedures.
-The patient coordinator will serve as the main source of information for patients to optimize their experience.
+Consider having a patient coordinator help direct patients toward elective procedures over the phone.
+The patient coordinator will serve as the primary source of information for patients to optimize their experience.
 They’ll essentially act as a salesperson to represent your practice and help lead people toward an upsell.

 For instance, you might have a patient who qualifies for a cataract procedure.
 In this case, your patient coordinator could educate the patient on the procedure, including preparation, anesthesia, follow-up, and results.

 Be sure to outline the features and benefits of each level of procedure, including their price ranges.
-Ask your patients which level of improvement they are leaning toward; what is it they would like to improve?
+Ask your patients which level of improvement they are leaning toward; what would they like to improve?

-When the patient enters the practice, your patient coordinator can then repeat relevant steps.
-These could include reconfirming the patient’s desires, re-educating the patient on the specific practice and procedure, and regaining commitment to a specific course of action.
+Your patient coordinator can repeat the appropriate steps when the patient enters the practice.
+These could include reconfirming the patient’s desires, re-educating the patient on the specific procedure, and regaining commitment to a course of action.
 Taking these steps will help reassure the patient and make them feel heard.

 2. Outline a Plan Using the Patient Chart

 You should never consider upselling if it won’t benefit the patient.
-The patient’s well-being is always a top priority, but certain additional procedures may contribute to it and be worth the upsell.
+The patient’s well-being is always a top priority, but specific additional procedures may contribute to it and be worth the upsell.

-You can use treatment and product history to predict what other procedures or products would be useful.
-When questioning patients about their needs and desired outcomes, you can also use the patient chart to supplement those questions.
+You can use treatment and product history to predict other applicable procedures or products.
+When questioning patients about their needs and desired outcomes, you can use the patient chart to supplement them.

 3. Nurture Patients Digitally

-Keep in mind that patients may want more in-depth knowledge about certain elective procedures.
-They’ll want to learn as much as they can to secure their decision when determining whether a procedure is right for them.
+Remember that patients may want more in-depth knowledge about specific elective procedures.
+They’ll want to learn as much as possible to secure their decision when determining whether a procedure is right for them.
 This is especially the case when a lot of money is at stake.
 This is where content marketing can come into play.

 Great content marketing will not only attract ophthalmology leads through search engine optimization (SEO), but it will also retain and upsell existing patients.
 There’s no limit to the types of content you can create and share to help upsell patients.
 For example, you can create informative blogs, videos, case studies, social media posts, and other forms of content.
 As a result, patients will feel more confident in additional procedures and be more inclined to commit to them.